csbrasnett/martini_vis/README.md

 1) Run `./vis_top_writer.py` with your .top file you used to run a simulation.
 This will produce:
     * edited *_vis.itp files for all the non-standard (e.g. water, ions) molecules in your system described in the input .top file.
-    * `vis.top`, a new .top file for your system and the visualisable topologies.
+    * `vis.top`, a new .top file for your system and the visualisable topologies. `cg_bonds-v5.tcl` requires absolute paths to your itps, which is solved by running the script.
 2) Load your simulation into vmd.
 3) `source cg_bonds-v5.tcl` in vmd.
 4) Load your visualisable topologies using `cg_bonds-v5 -top vis.top`.